sumoncse19/core-service-aoi/README.md

 ## **Project Overview**

 Pulikids provides childcare providers with powerful tools for managing activities, ensuring compliance, and staying connected with parents.
 Designed with scalability and flexibility in mind, Pulikids is adaptable to various childcare environments.
+The platform supports multiple user roles, including administrators, staff, and parents, each with specific functionalities tailored to their needs.

 ---

 ## **Technical Stack**

-- **Backend**: Node.js with TypeScript
+- **Backend**: Node.js with TypeScript for a robust and scalable server-side application.
 - **Databases**:
-  - **PostgreSQL** for structured data
+  - **PostgreSQL** for structured data storage, ensuring data integrity and complex querying capabilities.
-  - **MongoDB** for flexible document storage
+  - **MongoDB** for flexible document storage, allowing for dynamic and unstructured data handling.
-- **Authentication**: Clerk
+- **Authentication**: Clerk for secure and efficient user authentication and management.
-- **Validation**: Zod
+- **Validation**: Zod for runtime schema validation, ensuring data consistency and integrity.
 - **ORM/ODM**:
-  - TypeORM for PostgreSQL
+  - TypeORM for PostgreSQL, providing a powerful and flexible ORM for database interactions.
-  - Mongoose for MongoDB
+  - Mongoose for MongoDB, offering a straightforward ODM for managing MongoDB collections.
-- **API Documentation**: Swagger
+- **API Documentation**: Swagger for comprehensive and interactive API documentation.
-- **Email Service**: Nodemailer
+- **Email Service**: Nodemailer for reliable email communication and notifications.

 ---